About this trip

 PRICING

-If paying in two installments, your second payment will be due on June 23rd.
+If paying in two installments, your second payment will be due May 1st.
 Both buttons will take you to the payment info.
 Additional payment plans.
 View our terms here.

-• Price includes: meals, guides/wranglers/cooks.
+Price includes: meals, guides/wranglers/cooks.
 Pack & riding animals.
-Shared two person backcountry tent accomodation for five nights.
+Shared two person light weight backcountry tent accommodation for 6 nights.

-Price doesn’t include: travel to and from Virginia Lakes Pack Station.
+Price doesn’t include: travel to and from Kennedy Meadows Pack Station.
 Personal camping gear i.e., sleeping bag, pad, etc. Travel insurance & gratuities.
-Group size: 10 riders
+Group size: 10 riders.
+Weight restriction: For the well-being of our horses, there is a weight limit of 200 lbs (90 kg) for riders.

 Itinerary